Willie Frazer: FAIR campaign and related activism

 FAIR, founded by Frazer in 1998, claims to represent the victims of IRA violence in South Armagh.
 It has been criticised by some for not doing the same for victims of loyalist paramilitary organisations or for those killed by security forces.
 In the past, Frazer had said of loyalist paramilitary prisoners that "they should never have been locked up in the first place", and that he had "a lot of time for Billy Wright" a loyalist who rejected the Good Friday Agreement.
 He had also defended security force collusion with loyalist paramilitaries, stating in an interview with Susan McKay: "If you were in the UDR and your brother was shot, are you telling me you wouldn't [pass information on to loyalists]? ...
 See if a Paki comes from India and kills a Provo?
 I'm going to shake his hand."

 In February 2006, Frazer was an organiser of the Love Ulster parade in Dublin that had to be cancelled due to rioting.
 In January 2007, Frazer protested outside the Sinn Féin Ard Fheis in Dublin that voted to join policing structures in Northern Ireland.
 He "expressed outrage at the idea that the 'law-abiding population' would negotiate with terrorists to get them to support democracy, law and order."

 In January 2007, Frazer dismissed Police Ombudsman Nuala O'Loan's report into security force collusion with loyalist paramilitaries.

 In March 2010, he claimed to have served a civil writ on deputy First Minister Martin McGuinness, of Sinn Féin, seeking damages arising from the killing of Frazer's father by the Provisional IRA.
 Both Sinn Féin and the courts denied that any such writ had been served, but in June 2010 Frazer announced that he would seek to progress his claim in the High Court.
 There has since been no report of any such litigation.
 Frazer had previously picketed McGuinness's home in Derry in 2007 to demand support for calls for Libya to compensate victims of IRA attacks.
-Accompanied by two other men, Frazer attempted to post a letter to the house but was confronted by local residents and verbally abused.
+Accompanied by two men, Frazer attempted to post a letter to the house but was confronted by local residents and verbally abused.
 When McGuinness stood for election in the 2011 Irish presidential election Frazer announced that he and FAIR would picket the main Sinn Féin election events.
 He said, "If the people of the South want a terrorist to represent them around the world as their president then heaven help them."
 In the event, however, no such pickets took place.